Absentee Ballots and Voting

 - The residential care facility administrator, or residential care facility staff member designated in writing by the administrator to deliver ballots;

-**Important** Please do not return absentee ballot by placing it in the green drop box next to the side entrance to City Hall.
+**Important** Please do not return your absentee ballot by placing it in the green drop box next to the side entrance to City Hall.
 Any ballots left in that box will not be counted.
-This warning appears on the drop box, as a reminder, and also on the directions enclosed with the absentee ballot.
+This warning appears on our dropbox as a reminder, and also on the directions enclosed with the absentee ballot.

 There is not a deadline for requesting absentee ballots, but it is important to understand that unless you obtain your ballot in-person, we must mail your ballot to you.
 Please try to plan enough time for the ballot to be mailed to you and for the ballot to be returned to us.
 If you plan to return by mail, you can use shipping companies like FedEx or UPS in addition to the U.S. Postal Service.
 If you obtain your absentee ballot in-person, you can complete it in our office and then hand it back to us.
 (Please remember to have your photo ID.)

-Election Day: Absentee ballots will be accepted by mail or delivery agent until 5:00 p.m. on Election Day at the absentee voter’s polling location or by 4:30 p.m. at the City Clerk’s office.
-Absentee ballots returned in-person by the voter on Election Day cannot be accepted; you will be asked to go to your polling place and vote in person.
+Election Day: Absentee ballots will be accepted by mail or by a delivery agent until 5:00 p.m. on Election Day at the absentee voter’s polling location or at the City Clerk’s office.

 Overseas Citizens & Uniformed Service Members & Their Dependents

 If you are temporarily out-of-the-country or serving in the military or you are the dependent of someone who is in the military, you can obtain an absentee ballot using the Federal Post Card Application (FPCA).
 The FPCA application serves as both an absentee ballot request and a voter registration document.
-The application can be returned to our office by mail, fax (603-442-6148), or email: email@example.com.
+The application can be returned to our office by mail or email: email@example.com.

 - Requesting Emailed or Faxed Ballot